 |Free Extras||Media Streamer Smart DNS, browser extensions for Chrome, Firefox, and Safari||Wi-Fi Protection, DNS and IP leak protection|

-ExpressVPN offers more features in comparison with CyberGhost in Canada.
-However, in terms of operating system apps, both Express and CyberGhost offer good compatibility.
+ExpressVPN offers more features in comparison with CyberGhost.
+However, in terms of operating system apps, both Express and CyberGhost offer good compatibility in Canada.
 You can download apps for Windows, Mac, iOS, Android, Linux, and even Fire TVs.

 Upon comparing with other providers, ExpressVPN stands out as the only provider that offers a dedicated app that allows users to configure ExpressVPN on Tomato and DD-WRT routers.

 For those who are not that tech-savvy, you even have preconfigured routers available.
-This allows for instant VPN setup and connections across all devices in Canada.
+This allows for instant VPN setup and connections across all devices.

-As far as features are concerned, ExpressVPN and CyberGhost are equally matched opponents.
-They use Kill Switch, Split Tunneling, and all other technologies that are now industry standard in Canada.
+As far as features are concerned, ExpressVPN and CyberGhost are equally matched opponents in Canada.
+They use Kill Switch, Split Tunneling, and all other technologies that are now industry standard.

-For simultaneous connections, CyberGhost gains an edge by supporting 7 multiple device connections, whereas ExpressVPN allows 5 multi-logins on a single subscription in Canada.
+For simultaneous connections, CyberGhost gains an edge by supporting 7 multiple device connections, whereas ExpressVPN allows 5 multi-logins on a single subscription.

-ExpressVPN vs CyberGhost VPN for Canadian Users: Pricing and Discounts
+ExpressVPN vs CyberGhost VPN in Canada: Pricing and Discounts

 |Special offer||49% Off on a 1-Year Plan||82% Off on a 3-Year Plan|

 As far as money backs are concerned, ExpressVPN offers a 30-days refund guarantee.
-Conversely, CyberGhost goes the extra mile to offer a 45-day refund in Canada.
+Conversely, CyberGhost goes the extra mile to offer a 45-day refund.

 ExpressVPN is one of the pricey VPNs in the market.
 And as evident, CyberGhost beats ExpressVPN in the pricing domain.